technoAl/StockExchangeNeuralNetworkInferenceDevice/README.md

 Uses the Global Vector Library GloVe-50, which converts words to 50-dimensional vectors.
 The GloVe file can be downloaded [here](https://www.dropbox.com/s/c6m006wzrzb2p6t/glove.6B.50d.txt.w2v.zip?dl=0).

 The [Gensim](https://pypi.org/project/gensim/) library is required to load the GloVe library.
 This can be installed by running `pip install gensim`

+## Results

+The neural network achieved a final accuracy of approximately 64 percent